TrueHopolok/VladOS/modules/vos/documentation.md

 func ValidatePSH(password string, salt, psh []byte) bool
 ```

 PSH \- Password Salted and Hashed.
 Function simplifies validating that given PSH is for the given password and salt combination.

 <a name="KeyChain"></a>
 ## type KeyChain

 Contains 2 keys and a mutex, making it multiple goroutines save.
-Used by JWT and a few additional encryption functions.
+Used solely by JWT functions.

 Keys pair switch keys every [EncryptionKeysSwitchingTime](<#EncryptionKeysSwitchingTime>) minutes, thus providing additional security.